 Some people are comfortable enough after using nitrous oxide that they can drive home by themselves.
 However, if you have oral sedation or intravenous sedation it’s very important to have someone drive you home after your procedure.
 If you have any reservations at all about your ability to get home on your own, arrange to have someone take you.

-For more tips, contact our knowledgeable team at Parker Read Dental today!
+For more tips, contact our knowledgeable team at Parker-Nickolas-Read Dental today!